For life in every form, here was created Banff and Lake Louise. This place is alive. ARE YOU?”

 From the amazing rooms, views, and restaurants, to the winter wonderland filled with skating, skiing, snowshoeing, mountain tours and more right outside your door, The Fairmont Chateau is an experience unlike any other.

 The quintessential Canadian dining experience, this Banff Bistro features 180-degree mountain-filled views that surround you while you dine on an incredible mix of seasonal plates and classic Canadian dishes, including Wild Boar and a Game Duo for Two.

 Check Your Canuck Calendar (When to Go):

-Though it’s renown for world-class skiing, did you know that Banff and Lake Louise are actually more affordable and less busy during the winter months?
-This means that January to April is the perfect time to pack up the family and take them on a classic Canadian Vacation!
+Though it’s renowned for world-class skiing, did you know that Banff and Lake Louise are actually more affordable and less busy during the winter months?
+This means that January to April is the perfect time to pack up the family and take them on a classic Canadian Winter Vacation!

 Don’t Forget the Toque (What to Pack):

 Family + Winter Gear = lots of stuff!

 Without a plan, packing for an alpine adventure can be a bit overwhelming.
 Here are my strategic, “Mom Approved” tips for making winter travel easier on your and your family: